microsoft/aoai-logging-with-apim/APIM.md

 </policies>
 ```

-When the data is sent to the Event Hub instance, we use [Log Parser](/LogParser/) to parse and transform the logs, then store them into Application Insights and/or Cosmos DB instance.
-The log parser is the one which transforms the log to make various types of logs, such as Completion, Chat Completion, function callings, stream or non-stream, Embeddings results into identical format so that we can easily analyze the log.
+When the [Logging Web API](/LoggingWebApp/) stores all the logs to Cosmos DB account, it sends the ``request id`` to Event Hub so that [Log Parser Function](/LogParserFunction/) is triggered.
+It transforms the various types of logs, such as Completion, Chat Completion, function callings, stream or non-stream, Embeddings results into identical format so that we can easily analyze the log.